 On iOS, the

 ios-src attribute allows an additional USDZ version of the 3D model (which is required on iOS) to be specified.
-When this is provided, on supported iOS devices the standard AR Quick Look icon will appear on the model.
+When this attribute is provided, the standard AR Quick Look icon will appear on the model for supported iOS devices.
 For more information on USDZ see Apple's developer documentation.

 On Magic Leap devices, the